Social Enterprise and Social Entrepreneurship

 Ashoka defines social entrepreneurship as "individuals with innovative solutions to society’s most pressing social problems.
 They are ambitious and persistent, tackling major social issues and offering new ideas for wide-scale change.
 Rather than leaving societal needs to the government or business sectors, social entrepreneurs find what is not working and solve the problem by changing the system, spreading the solution, and persuading entire societies to take new leaps."
 So defined, social entrepreneurship is concerned with the entrepreneurs who undertake large-scale social innovation - which may or may not involve a social enterprise.
 See "What is a Social Entrepreneur" for a list of people who meet Ashoka's definition.

-The Grameen Bank is a great example of a social enterprise which, led by social entrepreneur Muhammad Yunus, popularized the social innovation of microcredit.
-Also see Promise (and Problems) with Microcredit.
+The Grameen Bank is a great example of a social enterprise, led by social entrepreneur Muhammad

 Corporate Social Responsibility

 CSR is, for many, about maximizing shareholder value in a way that minimizes negative social or environmental impacts.
-To the extent that this is the case, profit is the first goal and minimizing harm (not making things better) is the secondary goal.
-CSR is way better than business as usual, but it's not social enterprise.
+To the extent that this is the case, profit is the first goal, and minimizing harm (not making things better) is the secondary goal.
+CSR is way better than business as usual, but it’s not a social enterprise.
 See the Business Ethics topic for more information.

 Resources for Doing Social Enterprise